-Table 1 at the end of this document lists the planning applications for housing development (Classes C2 and C3) within the BCA that have been received by EHDC and which have either been approved by them, approved on appeal, are currently (November 2015) at appeal or which are yet to be decided.
+Table 1 at the end of this document lists the planning applications for housing development (Classes C2 and C3) within the BCA that have been received by EHDC and which have either been approved by them, approved on appeal, or which are yet to be decided.
 The information is grouped by parish.
 The table lists only new housing (including barn conversions); it does not include extra dwelling spaces resulting from extensions, garage and loft conversions.